b2renger/PdDroidPublisher/README.md

   - The midi project needs to be cleaned (since bin directory has been unfortunately source controled).
 Right click on the project and **clean...**
   - All projects should be OK now.

+Note : if you want to import samples, you need to generate icons first (see tools/icon/readme.md for instructions)

 # create a new project :

 - duplicate a sample project, change its name an copy your patch in assets